-Lisa Derrick, Writer
+Lisa Derrick, Contributor

 Lisa Derrick, honed her writing skills at Larry Flynt Publications and while covering nightlife for New Times Los Angeles.
 She branched out, co-creating Grammy Magazine as an editor and writer, and co-created, designed, and launched Sacred History Magazine, where she focused on cultural and artistic aspects of religion.

 Along with writing for and editing Cartwheel Art Magazine, Lisa contributes to The Huffington Post.
 Her art has shown at Coagula Curatorial and Illuminoidist gallery in Long Beach, and she curated the acclaimed “Two Johns and Whore” which opened January 11, 2014 at Coagula Curatorial.
 Since then she has curated nine other shows, including two fundraisers for Homeboy Industries, a booth at Photo Independent for Coagula, and the successful “Dark Progressivism: Devil’s Town” at Red Pipe Gallery.
 She is an associate producer of the documentary Dark Progressivism: On Rupture and Rebellion, and co-curated the Cartwheel Art’s LA Art Show 2015 booth “Dark Progresssivism: Metropolis Rising” with the film’s writer/director Rodrigo Ribera d’Ebre.